 10 Myths about life insurance debunked

-Life insurance isn’t a topic most of us like to dwell on, even if we understand why it’s important.
-Others find the topic confusing, which isn’t helped by widespread misconceptions about different aspects of life cover.
-The trouble with these misunderstandings is that it can prevent people reaching an informed decision about the cover they need.
+Life insurance isn't a topic that most of us want to think about - even though we know it's important.
+It can sometimes be confusing, which isn’t helped by the common misconceptions about life insurance.
+The trouble with misconceptions, is that it can stop people from making a decision about the cover they might need.

 In this article, we tackle 10 life insurance myths to give you a clearer understanding of what’s what when it comes to getting the right cover for you.